seud0nym/tch-gui-unhide/utilities/README.md

                     specified, and may optionally be followed by the name of the overlay backup file to be restored.
 Saved defaults are IGNORED when --restore-config is specified.
+ --i              Specifies that the IP address configured by the -i or -I options
+                    is also to be applied after the configuration is restored.
+If not specified, the IP address used will be the one found in the configuration backup.
+Ignored unless --restore-config is also specified.
 ```

 ## set-optimal-bank-plan